Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Methodology

 \subsection{Aggregation}

 After selecting the aggregation set, the chosen updates are aggregated to obtain the new model.
+Since each client aggregates their own model during training, there is a risk of client drift.
 To enhance robustness, we introduce a regulation parameter into the aggregation process, as shown in Eq \ref{eq:aggregation}.

 This parameter is dependent on the training round and can be interpreted as a decay of change, reflecting our observation of a gradual performance decline after a certain number of training rounds.
 By incorporating this decay, the aggregation becomes more stable and resilient to fluctuations.
 We have included the corresponding ablation study in the appendix to support our findings.
 Notably, setting the regulation parameter to 1 reduces the method to the standard FedAvg over the updates from the selected aggregation set.